ElektraInitiative/PermaplanT/doc/decisions/frontend_keyhandling.md

 Our keybinding solution should adhere to the following constraints:

+- **Developer-friendly**: Developers should get an overview where which key binding is assigned.
 - **Ease of Integration**: The keybinding system should be straightforward to integrate into different components of the application.
+- **UX**: Collisions between shortcuts which trigger multiple actions at once should be avoided.

 ## Solution